mseymour/cinch-twitter/README.md

 Loading
 -------

-This should be obvious, right? `c.plugins.plugins << Cinch::Plugins::Twitter`
+This should be obvious, right?
+Not so.

+`c.plugins.plugins << Cinch::Plugins::Twitter::Client`

 Configuration
 -------------